Growing up watching Kobe during my college days, he was the closest thing to Michael Jordan. I never expected for him to be gone so soon.

 3) Fourth All-Time in Scoring

-Kobe is in fourth place for the all-time leading scorer in NBA history with 33,643 points.
+Kobe is the fourth all-time leading scorer in NBA history with 33,643 points.
 He surpassed Michael Jordan, who had 32,292 points.

 Kobe was previously in third place until he was surpassed by LeBron James.